WELCOME TO YEAR 1

 Here is a useful clip explaining phonics terminology for grownups:

-Longitudinal Environment Study- Observing and predicting changes in our school environment and identifying flowering plants in different seasons.
+Longitudinal Environment Study- Observing and predicting changes in our school environment and identifying flowering plants and animals in different seasons.

 The children will be given the opportunity to visit our school library on a Friday afternoon.
 During this time they will be able to select one free-reading book of their choice.